SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Configuring_dedicated_clustered_storage/Indexing_database/Elasticsearch/Elasticsearch_database.md

 # Elasticsearch

-To complete the configuration of a dedicated clustered storage setup, when a Cassandra-compatible database service has been set up, you can **deploy an Elasticsearch database**.
+To complete the configuration of a dedicated clustered storage setup, when a Cassandra-compatible database service has been set up, you can set up an [Elasticsearch database](xref:Installing_Elasticsearch_on_separate_Linux_machine).

-In that case, you will need to [install](xref:Installing_Elasticsearch_on_separate_Linux_machine) and [configure the Elasticsearch database](xref:Configuring_Elasticsearch_Database) outside of DataMiner.
-You can also [configure multiple Elasticsearch clusters](xref:Configuring_multiple_Elasticsearch_clusters).

 As an alternative to the Elasticsearch database, from DataMiner 10.3.0/10.3.3 onwards, [OpenSearch](xref:OpenSearch_database) and the [Amazon OpenSearch Service](xref:Amazon_OpenSearch_Service) are also supported.

-For more information on how to **configure Elasticsearch backups** and **remove an Elasticsearch cluster node**, see [Maintaining the Elasticsearch database](xref:Configuring_Elasticsearch_backups).
+Additionally, the Elasticsearch database can also be [deployed in a setup with storage per DMA](xref:Configuring_indexing_database_per_DMS) to unlock DataMiner features such as GQI, DOM, and SRM.

+In this section of the documentation, you will also find instructions on how to [manually connect a DMA to an existing Elasticsearch cluster](xref:Manually_Connecting_DMA_to_Elasticsearch_Cluster) in the *DB.xml* file, on how to [configure Elasticsearch backups](xref:Configuring_Elasticsearch_backups), and on how to [remove an Elasticsearch cluster node](xref:Configuring_Elasticsearch_node_remove).

 > [!NOTE]
 >